Rémy Martin: History

 The name Rémy Martin comes from the company founder, born in 1695 near Rouillac in southwestern France.
 A vintner by trade, in 1724 he created a cognac trading house.
 On his death in 1773, the business passed to his grandson, also named Rémy.
 In 1841, Paul-Emile-Rémy Martin assumed control and oversaw great growth.
 He added a logo to the bottles and cases; a centaur after Sagittarius, Martin's own zodiac sign.
 The Rémy Martin logo continues; in China it's réntóumă (人头马), literally "man-headed horse".

 In the interwar period, André Renaud, a lawyer, merchant, and partner in E. Rémy Martin & Co. since 1910, took the lead.
-In 1927, he launched VSOP Fine Champagne.
+In 1927, he popularized VSOP Fine Champagne.
 Rémy Martin cognacs were then sold worldwide.
 After World War II, Rémy Martin continued to rise under André Hériard-Dubreuil, André Renaud's son-in-law.
 At the death of André Renaud in 1965, André Hériard-Dubreuil became president.
-His children joined him, notably his daughter Dominique Hériard-Dubreuil who became general manager in 1988, and president two years later.
+His children joined him, notably his daughter Dominique Hériard-Dubreuil, who became general manager in 1988, and president two years later.
 In 1991, the House of Rémy Martin incorporated Rémy Cointreau into the business.